goblimey/learn-unix/README.md

     learner@79c33cdc14ac:/learn$

-Within the Docker session a user called "learner" is logged in.
+The docker session is running a version of Linux within whatever operating system your computer uses.
+You are logged into it as a user called "learner".
 You will use that user to run learn.
 The system is prompting for a command.
 Run this command: